2001 Mazda Miata Oil Change Service

 Types of Motor Oil for Mazdas

 Wondering what motor oil brands you can find at Firestone Complete Auto Care?
 We carry the best because your Miata deserves the best.
-Consult Mazda's recommendations to select the right 2001 Miata oil and talk with a teammate to learn more about our oil options: Quaker State® Advanced Durability™ conventional oil, Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
+Consult Mazda's recommendations to select the right 2001 Miata oil and talk with a teammate to learn more about our oil options: Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
 There's a reason we carry these motor oil brands.
 They are proven winners.
-For example, when tested on taxi fleets from coast to coast, Quaker State was shown to provide double the protection when compared to the industry standard.
-[1] There's also Pennzoil.
-Pennzoil Synthetics feature the capabilities to advance with vehicle technology to offer complete protection for not only the engines of today, but also the engines of tomorrow.
-For heavy-duty engines, there's Shell Rotella.
-It's expressly designed for gasoline and diesel engines that need to overcome the strenuous working conditions, and is uniquely fortified to offer heightened performance in extreme temperatures, increased wear protection, and better oxidation resistance.
-Always refer to Mazda's recommendations before going with a new or different motor oil for your 2001 Mazda Miata.
+For example, The Pennzoil Platinum® Full Synthetic line of motor oils with PurePlus® Technology is formulated from pure natural gas, unlike traditional synthetic motor oils, which helps lead to better performance.
+But don't forget about Shell Rotella for heavy-duty engines.
+It's made for gasoline and diesel engines that need to overcome the strenuous working conditions, and is uniquely strengthened to deliver heightened performance in extreme temperatures, increased wear protection, and better oxidation resistance.
+For help selecting the right motor oil for your 2001 Mazda Miata, defer to Mazda's recommendations.

 Where to Go for 2001 Mazda Miata Oil Change